 Cisco Systems (CSCO) Outpaces Stock Market Gains: What You Should Know

-Heading into today, shares of the seller of routers, switches, software and services had lost 1.61% over the past month, lagging the Computer and Technology sector's loss of 0.72% and the S&P 500's loss of 1.07% in that time.
+Prior to today's trading, shares of the seller of routers, switches, software and services had lost 5.73% over the past month.
+This has lagged the Computer and Technology sector's loss of 2.58% and the S&P 500's loss of 2.74% in that time.

-Wall Street will be looking for positivity from CSCO as it approaches its next earnings report date.
+CSCO will be looking to display strength as it nears its next earnings release.
 On that day, CSCO is projected to report earnings of $0.81 per share, which would represent year-over-year growth of 8%.
 Meanwhile, our latest consensus estimate is calling for revenue of $13.07 billion, down 0.02% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $3.36 per share and revenue of $52.90 billion.
-These totals would mark changes of +8.39% and +1.92%, respectively, from last year.
+CSCO's full-year Zacks Consensus Estimates are calling for earnings of $3.36 per share and revenue of $52.90 billion.
+These results would represent year-over-year changes of +8.39% and +1.92%, respectively.

-Any recent changes to analyst estimates for CSCO should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors should also note any recent changes to analyst estimates for CSCO.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.59% lower.
+Within the past 30 days, our consensus EPS projection has moved 0.59% lower.
 CSCO is currently a Zacks Rank #3 (Hold).

-Digging into valuation, CSCO currently has a Forward P/E ratio of 13.88.
-For comparison, its industry has an average Forward P/E of 14.96, which means CSCO is trading at a discount to the group.
+Investors should also note CSCO's current valuation metrics, including its Forward P/E ratio of 13.83.
+This represents a discount compared to its industry's average Forward P/E of 14.87.

-We can also see that CSCO currently has a PEG ratio of 2.04.
+Meanwhile, CSCO's PEG ratio is currently 2.03.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
 The Computer - Networking industry currently had an average PEG ratio of 2.04 as of yesterday's close.

 Click to get this free report